jon-heard/obsidian-inline-scripts-library/tejs_clips.md

 obsidianUIMode: preview
 ---

 Shortcuts that let the user manage clips of text.
 A "clip" is a bit of named text that can be quickly added to your note.
-Similar to a shortcut, but more simplistic.
+Similar to a shortcut, but simplistic and tied to the session state.

 Uses __tejs_state__ shortcut-file (optional).
 It uses this to save & load the clips.